New side bar web browser for more weather info or your web page of interest.

 both resolutions but in a binary format that must be processed by the user into

-visual content using the free NOAA Weather Toolkit.
+visual content using their free NOAA Weather Toolkit.
 You can download and

 try their free software here.
 Update on NOAA's tool kit.
 The latest